 Thomas Hay Marshall

 Thomas Hay Marshall and his father-in-law Thomas Anderson, who owned the previous Blackfriars lands, were responsible for the construction of much of Georgian Perth.
-The building of Atholl Crescent and Street, Marshall Place and the first steps towards the construction of Tay Street.
+The construction included the building of Atholl Crescent and Street, Marshall Place and the first steps in the development of Tay Street.

-Rose Terrace was built on land donated by Hay Marshall and the Old Academy at its centre was built by private subscription.
+Rose Terrace was built on land donated by Hay Marshall.
+The Old Academy at its centre was built using funds raised by private subscription.